What would you say if we told you that you could have ONE appliance that could be a…

-Then, once your food cooks, it automatically switches to a ‘WARM’
+Then, once the food cooks, it automatically switches to a ‘WARM’

-setting; holding off further cooking but keeps your food warm and safe.
+setting; holding off further cooking but keeps food warm and safe.

 We have made practically everything in it; Pulled Pork, Yankee Pot Roast with taters, carrots and onions, Corned Beef & Cabbage, New England Boiled Dinner, Soups, Stews, Biscuits and gravy, steamed vegetables, Spaghetti Squash, Meatloaf, hot dips, and more.
 I’ve even baked a whole chicken in it!
 Our Instant Pot REALLY HAS taken the place of several appliances that would have taken up space we couldn’t afford and added weight to our RV (and we don’t want that!).
 So in that regards alone, its a major score.